Spartigus/DocumentScan/README.md

 # Document Scan

 Using OpenCV with Pytesseract, this script opens a local image in your script folder and reads the text in the image and outputs it as text.
-This is designed to work specifically with documents as it searches the image for a document, then reads the text inside it.
+This is designed to work specifically with documents inside of an image, as it searches the image for a document, then reads the text inside it.

 The script does the following things:
 1. Opens the image and pre-processes it to find the edges of the document in the photo.